 Can I be held civilly or criminally liable for making a report?

 No. You cannot be held civilly or criminally liable for any report required under CANRA.
 This applies even if you acquire knowledge of or have reasonable suspicion of child abuse outside of your professional capacity or scope of your employment.

 What are the roles of my supervisors and administrators?

 Supervisors and administrators cannot impede or inhibit you from your reporting duties as a mandated reporter.
 For example, your supervisor cannot subject you to any sanction or discipline if you make a report pursuant to your mandated reporter duties.
 You cannot be disciplined or retaliated against for making a report based on reasonable suspicion of child abuse, and the district also cannot require that your identity is disclosed.

 It is unacceptable to make the report to your supervisor, a colleague, or an administrator only.
 You have an affirmative duty to make the report yourself if you reasonably suspect that a student may be suffering child abuse.
 If one or more mandated reporters have joint knowledge of possible child abuse, only one individual will be required to report so long as there is mutual agreement to do so.

 Yes, all reports of child abuse or neglect and the information contained therein are confidential, including the reporter’s identity, and may only be disclosed among agencies receiving or investigating the reports and in other limited contexts.
 Your identity shall not be disclosed to the district by the receiving agency unless you consent to such disclosure or by court order.

 This information is a summary only and not legal advice.
-We recommend that you consult with legal counsel to determine how this may apply to your specific facts and circumstances.
-Please call 323.330.6300.
+It is recommended that you consult with legal counsel to determine how this may apply to your specific facts and circumstances.